Mahmoud Khalil can remain jailed over claims he lied on green card application, judge says

 The ruling is a setback for Khalil, who was detained in March.
 He had appeared to be close to winning his freedom after U.S. District Judge Michael Farbiarz held that the government’s initial effort to deport him on foreign policy grounds was likely unconstitutional.

-The New Jersey judge had given the Trump administration until Friday morning to appeal an order that could have led to Khalil's release.
+The judge had given the Trump administration until Friday morning to appeal an order that could have led to Khalil's release.

 But the government filed court papers saying it believed it could continue detaining Khalil based on its secondary rationale for expelling him from the U.S. — an allegation that he lied on his green card application.